 , but recent research suggests these may be full spp.
 (2)(3)

 length 5-6 mm

 larva to 9 mm

-(BugGuide data indicate range extends farther north than the map shows, to include Maine, New Brunswick, and Quebec)
+(BugGuide data indicate range extends farther north than Gordon's map to include Maine, New Brunswick, Quebec, plus Colorado and Nevada)

 Adults and larvae are important aphid predators but also prey on mites, insect eggs, and small larvae.
 Reported prey include pea, green peach, melon (cotton), cabbage, and potato aphids and greenbug; eggs of European corn borer, imported cabbageworm, fall webworm, and corn earworm; asparagus beetle, Mexican bean beetle, and Colorado potato beetle eggs and larvae.